chris-wood/draft-arc/draft-yun-privacypass-arc.md

 - "rate-limit", which contains a JSON number indicating the presentation limit to use for ARC.

+Implementation-specific steps: the client should store the Origin-provided input `tokenChallenge` so that when they receive a new `tokenChallenge` value, they can check if it has changed and which fields are different.
+This will inform the client's behavior - for example, if `credential_context` is being used to enforce an expiration on the credential, then if the `credential_context` has changed, this can prompt the client to request a new credential.

 # Credential Issuance Protocol

 Issuers provide an Issuer Private and Public Key, denoted `skI` and `pkI`